Understanding the Basics of Cannabis Farm Irrigation Systems

 - Ensure even water distribution

-Farmers should choose pipes based on their farm's specific needs.
-Factors to consider include:
+Farmers should pick pipes based on their farm's needs.
+Things to think about include:

 - Farm size